-Jobs for people with social anxiety can be hard to find when you suffer from a social anxiety disorder.
-People suffering from this condition are usually best suited for particular jobs.
+7 jobs for people with social anxiety.
+A job for social anxiety sufferers can be hard to find when you suffer from a social anxiety disorder.
+If you suffer from social anxiety you are usually best suited for particular types of jobs.

-For the socially anxious person, this may mean getting overcome with fear and anxiety.
+For the socially anxious person, this may mean getting overcome with anxiety symptoms.

 Working life is not easy for social anxiety sufferers.
 Little things make you feel uncomfortable.
 Talking to people and making new relationships can be distressing.